-If you’re a bread pudding fan, nothing tops a slice made with day-old yeast-raised doughnuts—except, perhaps, a drizzle of a warm vanilla icing or a scoop of vanilla ice cream.
-And because some of bread pudding’s typical ingredients are already right in the doughnuts, this dessert is quick to make.–Jess Thomson
+If you’re a bread pudding fan, nothing tops a slice of doughnut pudding—except, perhaps, a drizzle of icing or a scoop of ice cream.
+Because some of bread pudding’s typical ingredients are already right in the doughnuts, this dessert is quick to make.–Jess Thomson

 LC Mmmm...Doughnut Pudding Note

 We’re at a loss for words, we’re so agog over the magnificence inherent in this creation.
 It’s all we can do to gather our wits and grab a spoon.
 And it just goes to show that when life hands you too many doughnuts—yes, such a thing is possible—all you need to do is make pudding.
 Doughnut pudding.

 Doughnut Pudding Recipe

 - 6 cups day-old raised doughnuts, cut into 1-inch pieces (from 4 or so glazed doughnuts or apple fritters)